Genome-Wide Association Study Points to Novel Locus for Gilles de la Tourette Syndrome.

 Abstract

-Tourette Syndrome (TS) is a childhood-onset neurodevelopmental disorder of complex genetic architecture, characterized by multiple motor tics and at least one vocal tic persisting for more than one year.
+Tourette syndrome (TS) is a childhood-onset neurodevelopmental disorder of complex genetic architecture and is characterized by multiple motor tics and at least one vocal tic persisting for more than 1 year.

-We performed a genome-wide meta-analysis integrating a novel TS cohort with previously published data, resulting in a sample size of 6,133 TS individuals and 13,565 ancestry-matched controls.
+We performed a genome-wide meta-analysis integrating a novel TS cohort with previously published data, resulting in a sample size of 6133 individuals with TS and 13,565 ancestry-matched control participants.

-Our work presents novel insights in the neurobiology of TS opening up new directions for future studies.
+Our work presents novel insights into the neurobiology of TS, thereby opening up new directions for future studies.

 Keywords